 Welcome to CrowdSec!

-If you would like to follow a step-by-step video to install Security Engine on a sandbox environment please follow our guide.
+If you prefer a guided, step-by-step video tutorial for installing the Security Engine in a sandbox environment, please refer to our comprehensive guide.

 or follow the steps below.